6 LPWAN Antenna Placement Tips for Optimal Range

 Transmitting equipment (e.g. mobile phones, wireless headphones) should be completely avoided in the vicinity of the receiver antenna, as they can cause radio interference and intermodulation.

 Accurate antenna orientation is vital to ensure maximum coverage.
 Due to variation in radiation patterns, different antenna types should be oriented differently.
 For example, omnidirectional antennas should be oriented vertically to obtain the best range.
 If the antenna must be placed horizontally, it should not be directed at the receiver.
 Yagi antennas, on the other hand, should be mounted horizontally pointing in the direction of its counterpart.

 Also, make sure that the polarization of the receiver antenna matches that of the transmitter antenna to optimize signal reception.
 Polarization refers to the direction of the radio waves produced by the antenna.
 For example, if you use a vertically polarized, omnidirectional antenna at the gateway and a Yagi antenna at the transmitter, the Yagi antenna should be mounted horizontally with its elements in the vertical position for vertical polarization.

 When installing external, outdoor antennas, the use of any extension cables reduces signal strength to some extent.
 Selecting high-quality connectors and cables with optimal insulation and shielding can help minimize signal losses in the material.
 On top of that, the length of the cable should be kept as short as possible to circumvent extra losses.

-While there are multiple factors that influence the range performance of a radio link, appropriate antenna size, type and placement are key to obtain the best network coverage and deep penetration capability of LPWAN signals.
+While there are multiple factors that influence the range performance of a radio link, proper antenna placement is key to obtain the best network coverage and deep penetration capability of LPWAN signals.